tsackton/taelgar/Campaigns/Mechanics/Playing a Dwarf.md

 **Casting Time:** 1 Action
 **Range:** Self
 **Components:** V, S, M
-**Duration:** 10 minutes
+**Duration:** 1 Hour

 One of your appendages becomes immune to fire damage.
-While this effect is active, you can use your Reaction when you take Fire damage to gain resistance to the triggering damage.
+While this effect is active, you can use your Reaction (trigger: when you take Fire damage) to gain resistance to Fire damage until the start of your next turn.
+The first time you hit with a melee attack on your next turn, the target takes an extra 1d6 Fire damage.
+When you use your Reaction in this way, the Flame Ward ends.